hardliner66/blog/content/posts/01_my_odin_library.md

 A container using a fixed size, heap allocated buffer as its backing data structure, while providing an interface similar to a dynamic array.

-This is basically the heap allocated version of Odins `Small_Array`.
+This is basically the heap allocated version of Odin's `Small_Array`.

 #### fixed_dynamic_array/iter
 An iterator over the values in a `Fixed_Dynamic_Array` which provides access functions,